 Directors’ management of conflict of interests

 AECI has a Conflict of Interests policy (embedded in the Group’s Code of Ethics and Business Conduct) which provides guidance and procedures for Directors on managing and dealing with potential conflict of interests situations.
 The same policy applies to all Group employees.
 The Group Company Secretary is charged with maintaining a comprehensive register of Directors’ declarations of interests and this is submitted for updating by the Directors before each Board meeting.
 In 2016 all Directors duly completed and updated this register.

 No conflict of interests or recusals from Board discussions and deliberations were noted in relation to any proposed transaction other than for matters pertaining to the de-risking of the Company’s post-retirement obligations.
 The then Chairman and the two Executive Directors, as related parties, continued to recuse themselves from any decision-making in this regard and this project was driven by an ad hoc Committee of non-conflicted Non-executive Directors, with leadership and support from the full Board.
 This was recorded in the Board minutes, which are available for inspection by the Company’s external auditor.

 Induction and ongoing development of Directors

 The Company’s Directors have expertise and experience in diverse industries including banking, chemicals, mining, technical, accounting and strategic matters.
-Upon appointment, all new Directors undergo a Group-specific induction programme which includes a number of one-on-one meetings with Senior Managers and the Managing Directors of subsidiaries.
-The Company intends continuing with the practice of inducting the newly-appointed Board members in 2016.
-As always, this will be done with the specific intent of developing these Directors’ full appreciation and understanding of the complex nature of the Group’s businesses.
+Upon appointment, all new Directors undergo a Group-specific induction programme which includes one-on-one meetings with Executives, Senior Managers and the Managing Directors of subsidiaries.

 Board and Committee performance evaluation